 A small species of Acacia.
 Also known as stinking wattle because it gives off an unpleasant odour at the approach of rain.

 A small to medium-sized raptor.
 It is mostly pale grey above, with a white head, tail and underparts, and a distinctive black 'W' shape across the underside of its wings which gives the bird its name.
-See the Birds in Backyards article Letter-winged Kite for information.
-The Australasian Bird Image Database has some excellent photos of this beautiful bird.
+See the Birds in Backyards article Letter-winged Kite for more information and a photo.

 This threatened species is a moderate-sized rodent with a stocky build, rounded snout and long ears and a body mass of up to 50g.
 It has greyish upperparts, with paler flanks and cream or white underparts.
-A pdf document (which includes a photo), Pseudomys australis (Plains Mouse), is available for download from the Northern Territory Department of Land Resource Management website.
+There is an article, including photos, on Pseudomys australis at Encyclopedia of Life.

 A large eucalypt tree with white smooth bark, found along the banks of inland rivers.